Snapstromegon/hoeser.dev/src/blog/2022-07-31-tabs-vs-spaces.md

 ---

 :::commentBlock
 To make it clear before I start: My projects currently mainly use spaces.
-Nevertheless I will be advocating for using a combination of tabs and spaces in this post.
+Nevertheless, I will be advocating for using a combination of tabs and spaces in this post.
 I hope that tools like formatters will switch over to that documentation in the future.
 :::

 :::sidenote
 Shoutout to @Surma for [tweeting about this](https://twitter.com/DasSurma/status/1553631634452348928).
-This was the trigger for me to write this blogpost.
+This was the trigger for me to write this blog post.
 :::

 ## The old song of "\t" vs " "

 If you read this, you're most likely a developer yourself and you probably have at least some project which you have full control over yourself (be it as a lead in your company or a private project).
-Because it's the most common option, let's focus on private projects (although this does not mean that this doesn't apply for commercial ones!).
+Because it's the most common option, let's focus on private projects (although this does not mean that this doesn't apply to commercial ones!).

-Let's start off with some examples.
+Let's start with some examples.

 Below are some examples of indentation and I encourage you to take a closer look at them: